JI4JUN/Leetcode-Every-Day/Solution/array/[209]MinimumSizeSubarraySum/209 Minimum Size Subarray Sum.md

 ## 📋Approach Two

-Following up the problem, we can coding another solution of which the time complexity is $O(NlogN)$ base on Binary Search Technique.
+Following up the problem, we can code another solution of which the time complexity is $O(NlogN)$ base on Binary Search Technique.

 ### Initialization